-Editor's note: This article was last updated on August 14, 2017, to include info on Apple Music's original video content and to update instructions to reflect changes in iOS 10.
+Editor’s note: This article was last updated on October 23, 2017, to include info on Apple Music’s original programming and show-based content.

 Apple singlehandedly turned the digital music marketplace on its head when it launched the iTunes Store in 2003, and now it’s going after the current hottest trend: Streaming media.
 Apple Music launched in 2015 to take on the likes of Spotify, Tidal, and other streaming subscription services.
-Now that it’s hit it’s two-year mark, Apple Music is showing no signs of slowing down—Apple is using the platform to launch original content and television shows, as well as exclusive content from artists.
+Now that it has hit its two-year mark, Apple Music is showing no signs of slowing down—Apple is using the platform to launch original content and television shows, as well as exclusive content from artists.

 Still, whether you’re new to Apple Music or have been a subscriber since Day One, there’s a lot to take in—especially if you’re considering jumping ship from Spotify.
 Our guide to everything Apple Music can help set the record straight.